Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "Not to mention it's a bad habit to bother your loved ones with your personal issues," Francis said.

-"You say that like you're full of them," Ricard said,
+"You say that like you're full of them."

+"You don't think I am?"

+Ricard tilted his head, looking at Francis beside him.

+"-

 --